B00kn/NEWSFARM/README.md

 |BertSumExtAbs|48.59/33.01/39.87|42.13/19.60/39.18|

 ## Sample
-We selected some data from the dataset as samples, click here to get.
+We selected some data from the dataset as samples, click [here](NEWSFARM_SAMPLE.tgt,NEWSFARM_SAMPLE.src) to get.

 ## Download
 We split the corpus into three parts, including training, validation and test set.
 The data can be downloaded from the link [here](https://pan.baidu.com/s/1fWg-zdACqUE_DxNHRnbjNw).
-The download consists of three parts: NEWSFARM, ex*NEWSFARM and ex*CNN/DM.(ex* represents the expanded dataset）If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn
+If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn